-Rehabilitation of single- and multi-unit housing and direct homeownership assistance to single family homebuyers to meet the objective of decent, affordable housing.
+Rehabilitation of single- and multi-unit housing, direct homeownership assistance to single family homebuyers, and energy conservation for affordable housing to meet the objective of decent, affordable housing.

 (2) Suitable Living Environment

 Public service grants for direct assistance to low- and moderate-income families to meet the objective of a suitable living environment.